rohannsonawane/root_jailbreak_detection/README.md

 # root_detection

-A new Flutter plugin project.
+A Flutter plugin project for check the device is rooted (has root/su access).

 ## Getting Started